 Action Plans with Armed Forces and Armed Groups

 An action plan is a written, signed commitment between the United Nations and those parties who are listed as having committed grave violations against children in the Secretary-General’s Annual Report on Children and Armed Conflict.
-Each action plan is designed to address a specific party’s situation, and outlines concrete, time-bound steps that lead to de-listing and compliance with international law, as well as a safer, more protected future for children.
+Each action plan is designed to address a specific party’s situation, and outlines concrete, time-bound steps that lead to compliance with international law, de-listing, as well as a more protected future for children.

 Activities included in action plans